CFEL-CMI/cmistark/doc/user-guide.rst

   --<moleculename>: specify which molecule is used in the calculation.
   --dc-fields=: specify the range of the DC electric field (in kV/cm) by the following way: start:end:step, example: --dc-fields=0:150:151.
   --Jmax_calc=: specify the maximum value of J included in the calculation.
-  --Jmax_save=: specify the maximum value of J of Stark curves saved in the output file.
+  --Jmax_save=: specify the maximum value of J of the Stark curves saved in the output file.
   --Jmin=:      specify the minimum value of J included in the calculation.
   --Mmax=:      specify the maximum value of M included in the calculation.
+[TM: What is the default?
+Jmax_calc?]
-  --isomer=:    specify which isomer is used, when <moleculename> have more than one isomers defined in moleculeparameter.py
+  --isomer=:    specify which isomer is used, when <moleculename> has more than one isomer defined in moleculeparameter.py

 Example of using ``cmistark_calculate_energy`` with options::